MWindows99/Chicken_UpdateChecker/README.md

 ### command
     pip3 install feedparser

-# Edit File
+# Before run
-You need to input your Twitter API Key
+You need to insert the Twitter API key in the specified location in the file.

 # How to Run
 It works automatically when you run main.py.
 You must register with Cron to check for updates on a regular basis.